 Memac Ogilvy PR, which is based in Dubai and is part of the Ogilvy Public Relations Worldwide network, won the account after initially pitching against 11 other agencies.
-Those 11 were whittled down to four and Memac was chosen to replace incumbent Hill & Knowlton, which failed to make it to the second phase of the pitch process.
+Those 11 were whittled down to four and Memac was chosen to replace incumbent Hill & Knowlton, which decided to withdraw from the tender process and cease working with the auto manufacturer.

 The appointment comes as General Motors experiences record growth in all areas of the business in the Middle East.

 Ronald Howes, managing director of Memac Ogilvy, said: "This is a significant win for MOPR and one that I am proud of.
 This is not only because of the importance of General Motors as an automotive leader, but also because of GM's brilliant track record in the Middle East and their expansive growth potential."